nodejs/node/doc/api/packages.md

 may be used, but while there remain no implementation or integration intent from these platforms, the above are not explicitly endorsed by Node.js.

-New conditions definitions may be added to this list by creating a PR to the [Node.js documentation for this section][].
+New conditions definitions may be added to this list by creating a pull request to the [Node.js documentation for this section][].
 The requirements for listing a new condition definition here are that:

 * The definition should be clear and unambiguous for all implementers.
 * The use case for why the condition is needed should be clearly justified.